winglang/polycons/CONTRIBUTING.md

 In the description reference any open issues that the changes resolve.
 Describe the changes you made and include anything you think would be useful for a reviewer to know.
 It's also a great place to add a shout-out to anyone who helped with the changes.

-## Getting Help

-If you need help in contributing to this project please join our [Discord server](https://discord.gg/5KP9KNcB) where people are waiting to help in the #help channel.